samwightt/ibis/Readme.md

-# Docubus
+# Ibis

 A documentation package manager, viewer, and search engine.
-Use Docubus to download documentation packages for offline use, view them in any web browser, and search through them using lightning fast search.
+Use Ibis to download documentation packages for offline use, view them in any web browser, and search through them using lightning fast search.

-You can download any documentation package that has a `docubus.json` file in it. `docubus.json` files allow nested documentation structures to be laid out independently of their file system layouts.
+You can download any documentation package that has a `ibis.json` file in it. `ibis.json` files allow nested documentation structures to be laid out independently of their file system layouts.
 They are optimized for quick, no-transform-needed serving from web servers.
 They are strictly validated against a JSON schema, found in the `schema.json` file in this repo.

-Docubus is written in Rust.
+Ibis is written in Rust.
 The JSON Schema is generated using Typescript.
 It is currently in a pre-alpha stage and has a large part of the needed features unimplemented.

 ## Feature list

-- [x] Verify `docubus.json` files.
+- [x] Verify `ibis.json` files.
 - [ ] Standard format for documentation packages.
   - [x] Support for pages.
   - [ ] Support for multiple versions.